BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: The Dictator's underbarrel adds four projectiles to your shots regardless of whether or not your weapon has the grip that doubles projectile count.
 It has been changed to increase projectile count by 2.67 times (which works out to 7 shots on a normal Dictator and 16 on a double variant.)

-The Monarch - Ammo cost set to 2, magazine size increased by 70%, movement speed penalty while deployed increased to 50%, changed how the underbarrel works to benefit better from the Double grip.
+The Monarch - Ammo cost set to 2, magazine size increased by 70%, changed how the underbarrel works to benefit better from the Double grip.

  ┗----Rationale: The Monarch was basically Dictator 2.0.
-Rather than chunking the damage, the ammo cost was increased and movement speed penalty to make it worth considering the Dictator over the Monarch at times.
+Rather than chunking the damage, the ammo cost was increased to make it worth considering the Dictator over the Monarch at times.
 The Monarch underbarrel now increases to 10 and 20 projectiles for normal and double variants respectively when using the underbarrel.

 Shredifier - Super Shredifier's underbarrel accuracy and recoil are now the same as a standard double barrel, added a second projectile to the Super Shredifier underbarrel, increased ammo cost of the Super Shredifier underbarrel by one, reduced damage of the Super Shredifier underbarrel by 25%. (x2 variants will produce four projectiles and consume four ammo.)